 Beyond the Ivory Tower

-In addition to joining the Alumni Epsilon Chapter, all members are encouraged to follow Sigma Tau Delta on social media.
+In addition to joining the Sigma Tau Delta Discord, all members are encouraged to follow Sigma Tau Delta on social media.
 Sigma Tau Delta publishes a wide variety of interesting, Society-related content across all our social media platforms; however, several of these platforms are more closely attuned to alumni needs.

 - Alumni Facebook Group: This group is open to all Sigma Tau Delta alumni as a means of maintaining Society ties.
-The group posts field-related articles as well as updates on Society events such as the convention, job opportunities, advice on the job market, and information on Alumni Epsilon happenings.
+The group posts field-related articles as well as updates on Society events such as the convention, job opportunities, advice on the job market, and publishing opportunities.

-Finally, before you graduate make sure your current chapter updates the email address you have entered in Write Away, the online chapter management system.
-Alumni with current personal email addresses entered in Write Away will receive email correspondence from Sigma Tau Delta, including our monthly Footnotes newsletter and emails about our Society blog, WORDY by Nature.
+Finally, before you graduate make sure your current Chapter Advisor updates the email address you have entered in Write Away, the online chapter management system.
+Alumni with current personal email addresses entered in Write Away will receive email correspondence from Sigma Tau Delta, including our bi-monthly Footnotes newsletter and emails about our Society blog, WORDY by Nature.

 Sigma Tau Delta wishes you the best of luck as you move on, and looks forward to continuing our relationship with you.

 What are some of your unique or exciting post-graduation plans?